We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Best for: All ages

-Join a sailing tour designed specifically for families on a lovely 25-foot sailboat yacht that seats up to 12 people.
+Join a sailing tour designed specifically for family memories on a lovely 25-foot sailboat yacht that seats up to 12 people.
 Sea Monkey Adventures offers private sails, whale-watching, morning, day, and sunset, or all-day tours without the loud music and booze cruise vibes.

 Family-Friendly Seasonal Activities

-Some top family activities and tourist attractions are best enjoyed during certain times of the year.
-These are the ones to plan around.
+Some of the top family activities and tourist attractions are best enjoyed during specific times of the year.
+Plan around these.

 Best for: All ages (can be slippery for young kids, so be mindful of where you walk)